The plant-based food industry is evolving

 Point-of-sale data

-To size the U.S. retail market for plant-based foods, GFI and PBFA commissioned retail sales data from the market research firm SPINS.
-The firm built the dataset by first pulling in all products with the SPINS “plant-based positioned” product attribute.
-The dataset was further edited by adding plant-based private-label products.
-Inherently plant-based foods, such as chickpeas and kale, are not included.
 Due to the custom nature of these categories, the retail data presented on this page may not align with standard SPINS categories.
 Additionally, SPINS pulled in relevant mainstream subcategories (excluding plant-based positioned products) in order to create the conventional categories discussed above.
-Finally, the total edibles category was pulled bringing in all grocery, frozen, and refrigerated edible items across the retail grocery landscape as well as protein powders and bars.
-SPINS obtained the data over the 52-week, 104-week, 156-week, and 208-week periods ending January 1, 2023, from the SPINS Natural Grocery Channel and Conventional Multi-Outlet Channel (powered by Circana, formerly IRI & NPD).
-SPINS defines these channels as follows:
+Finally, the total food and beverage category was pulled by bringing in all grocery, frozen, and refrigerated edible items across the retail grocery landscape, as well as protein powders and bars.
+SPINS obtained the data over the 52-week, 104-week, 156-week, and 208-week periods ending December 3, 2023, from the SPINS Natural Supermarket Channel, SPINS Conventional Multi-Outlet Channel, and SPINS Convenience Channel (powered by Circana).

-Conventional Multi Outlet (MULO): More than 110,000 retail locations spanning the grocery outlet, the drug outlet, and selected retailers across mass merchandisers, including Walmart, club, dollar, and military.
+• Conventional Multi Outlet (MULO): More than 110,000 retail locations spanning the grocery outlet, the drug outlet, and selected retailers across mass merchandisers, including Walmart, club, dollar, and military.

 Consumer panel data